• Facebook

 If you like a lot of lemon flavour, you can also add 1 lemon’s zest to the vanilla cupcake.

-For the buttercream frosting for these baby chick cupcakes, I use a piping bag and an open circle piping nozzle for the head / body, then an open star piping nozzle for the wings.
+For the buttercream frosting for these baby chick cupcakes, I use a piping bag open circle piping nozzle for the head and body, then an open star piping nozzle for the wings.
 This 3-piece set from Wilton has the ones I use most often for my cupcakes.

 Alternatively, if you don’t have a piping bag or a round open nozzle, you can use a plastic sandwich / freezer bag with the corner cut off instead.
 If you've got no open star nozzles, you can use this method to blob on some wings too!